Barnard Farm

-Barnard Farm is a historic home and farm complex located near Ararat, Patrick County, Virginia.
+Barnard Farm is a historic home and farm complex located near Ararat, Patrick County, Virginia, United States.
 The original section of the house dates to 1829, with expansions about 1851 and in the 1930s.
 It is a two-story, log and frame dwelling with interior Greek Revival style decorative detailing.
 The front facade features a one-story American Craftsman style porch.
 Also on the property are the contributing Barnard's Store (early 1950s), Kibler Post Office, garage (late 1910s), granary, spring house, cellar, chicken house, Barnard Cemetery, corn mill, barn and tobacco barn, outbuilding, pack house, and two tenant houses.

 It was listed on the National Register of Historic Places in 2009.